 Skip to main content

 When you connect a GitHub repository to your project, Unkey deploys your application automatically on every push.
 No CI/CD pipeline needed.
 For the initial setup walkthrough, see Deploy your first app.
+If you’d rather build your own image in CI and push it to Unkey, see Deploy with the CLI and the CLI vs GitHub integration comparison.

 Branch-to-environment mapping